Arun-g03/Stock_Analysis_and_Signal_System/README.md

 # Stock Analysis and Signal Generating System
 # WORK IN PROGRESS
+# Hard to find time to work on this
 ## Purpose
 This system aims to analyse historical stock data, identify patterns and indicators, and generate trading signals based on rule-based strategies and machine-learning models.
 The system aims to assist traders and investors in making informed decisions by providing accurate and timely trading signals.